 Over the summer, talks, tours, activities and films will tell the story of bees and pollination and help visitors understand what they can do to help.

-With a wildflower meadow leading the way to The Hive, it will be a truly immersive, multi-sensory experience and will take visitors on a journey, exploring the vital role of bees and other pollinators in feeding the planet.
+With a wildflower meadow leading the way to The Hive, it will be a truly immersive, multi-sensory experience taking visitors on a journey, exploring the vital role of bees and other pollinators in feeding the planet.

-At 17 metres high it has been the spectacular centrepiece at the 2015 Milan Expo and will be a captivating addition to Kew’s already impressive range of iconic buildings.
+At 17 metres high it has been the spectacular centrepiece at the 2015 Milan Expo and is now a captivating addition to Kew’s already impressive range of iconic buildings.

-The Hive will open to the public on 18 June 2016.
-It will remain a feature in the Gardens through to the end of 2017 with the exact date of closure to be confirmed.
+The Hive is now open to visitors and will be a feature in the Gardens through to the end of 2017 with the exact date of closure to be confirmed.
 Sign up to emails or follow us on social media to keep up to date.
 Links below.

-Entry to The Hive will be included in a day admission ticket to Kew.
+Entry to The Hive is included in a day admission ticket to Kew.
 Save when you book online.
 Tickets bought online are valid for entry into the Gardens (including The Hive) on any one day within 30 days of date selected.
 Friends of Kew enter free.